 JILL M. METZ (2006): Since the 1970s she has served Chicago's LGBT communities through her law practice, civic activities, and personal commitment.
 She helped to found Tortoiseshell Productions and Footsteps Theater Company and has been involved with numerous legal and activist groups.
-She now is board president of the American Civil Liberties Union of Illinois.
+She has served as board president of the American Civil Liberties Union of Illinois.